 Preschoolers(3-5 years)

-- Longer sentences.
+- Longer sentences. with the usage of Grammar.

 - Ask question .
 Specially "Why?" .

-- Tell simple stories.
+- Tell simple stories and daily routine.

 - play pretended games with language .for example teacher-teacher.